zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 ### Deleting objects and relationships

 The last action available in the app is detaching the invoice record from a deal.
-It can be performed from `<Details>` view by clicking the button which navigates to the `/delete` path handled by `<DeleteView>` component.
+It can be performed from the `<Details>` view by clicking the button which navigates to the `/delete` path handled by the `<DeleteView>` component.

 ```js
 const DeleteView = ({dealId}: {dealId: string}) => {